ttkorhonen/myDocument/docs/mrfioc2/evg-usage.md

 You can look at example startup script(st.cmd file) for EVG in ./mrfioc2/iocBoot/iocevgmrm directory.

+:::{admonition} About VME64x card configuration
+:class: dropdown
+:name: vme64-conf
-[Note: ]VME64x allows for jumpless configuration of the card, but not automatically assignment of resources.
+VME64x allows for jumpless configuration of the card, but not automatically assignment of resources.
 Selection of an unused address range and IRQ level/vector is necessarily left to the user.

-[Note: ]Before setup is done the VME64 identifer fields are verified so that specifying an incorrect slot number is detected and setup will safely abort.
+Before setup is done the VME64 identifer fields are verified so that specifying an incorrect slot number is detected and setup will safely abort.
 :::